TNT traces on EgyptAir plane debris split investigators: Le Figaro

 Earlier analysis of the plane's flight data recorder showed there had been smoke in the lavatory and avionics bay, while recovered wreckage from the jet's front section showed signs of high-temperature damage and soot.

+A committee source said the cause of the fire was still being investigated and it was too early to determine a cause.

-(Reporting by Mathieu Rosemain; Editing by Mark Trevelyan)
+(Reporting by Mathieu Rosemain; Editing by Mark Trevelyan and Gareth Jones)